 Applicants for the Research Candidate program are not mental health professionals nor have they have been educated in the field of mental health.
-Rather, they must have been educated in the humanities and received a doctorate or, alternatively, the highest degree offered in their field of study.
+Rather, they must have received a doctorate or, alternatively, the highest degree in their field of study.

 Potential candidates must have studied or have had a verifiable interest in psychoanalysis or psychoanalytical theory before seeking admission as a Research Candidate.
 For example, teaching psychoanalysis at a school, college or university or publishing a psychoanalytically informed paper in an academic journal.
 ICP will consider candidates strategically placed to carry psychoanalytic influence into the environment in which they work.

 ICP offers two categories of Research Candidate: the Research Candidate (RC) and the Clinical Research Candidate (CRC):